 • Congruent with character’s nature – Unless writing a humorous book or scene, you wouldn’t give an alpha male character a feminine name such as “Percival” or “Summer.”

 • Appropriate for their occupation – Would an Army sergeant who’s a combat veteran go by the name of “Joey” or “Joseph”?
 Probably not.
 He’d be “Joe” or have a nickname such as “Fightin’ Joe” in homage to the Civil War soldier.

-• Conforms to the culture created – If writing science fiction or fantasy, for example, think about the root language that culture speaks, especially if the character is an alien.
+• Conforms to the culture created – If writing science fiction or fantasy, think about the root language the character’s culture speaks, especially if the character is an alien.
 A good example are Klingon names in “Star Trek”; Kor, Kang and Koloth all are harsh sounding words and so work.

 In addition, introduce your characters’ full names right away.
 Referring to them solely as “Captain” or “Starmarine” soon will become stilted and awkward.
 Instead, introduce the character as “Captain John Bennett” so that he can be referred to as “Bennett” by the narrator, “Captain” by the crew, and “John” by his best friend.

 My name is Rob Bignell.
 I’m an affordable, professional editor who runs Inventing Reality Editing Service, which meets the manuscript needs of writers both new and published.
 I also offer a variety of self-publishing services.
 During the past decade, I’ve helped more than 300 novelists and nonfiction authors obtain their publishing dreams at reasonable prices.
 I’m also the author of the 7 Minutes a Day… writing guidebooks, four nonfiction hiking guidebook series, and the literary novel Windmill.
 Several of my short stories in the literary and science fiction genres also have been published.